siondawson/milestone-project-4/readme.md

 Superusers may also delete sheetmusic from the store.
 Accessed via the same location as the 'edit' function, an appropriately colored delete link is provided.
 When the user clicks this link, a bootstrap modal is triggered where the user may confirm deletion or go back.

 This fulfils user story:
-As manager of the store	I want to be able to delete sheet music items so that I can remove any which I no longer wish to sell.
+* "As manager of the store I want to be able to delete sheet music items so that I can remove any which I no longer wish to sell."

 A note on delete functionality: